Silverfin Guide Service Homer Alaska

 The Kasilof River is open every day with fair numbers of King Salmon starting to show by May 16, when bait is first allowed.
 Fishing will continue to improve throughout the remainder of May.

-The Anchor River opens on Saturday, May 17 through Monday, May 19 for King Salmon.
-There should be fair numbers of King Salmon already in the river by then.
-New this year, the Anchor River will also be open on Wednesday, May 21, and every Wednesday after the weekend openers.
+The Anchor River opens on Saturday, May 21 through Monday, May 23 for King Salmon.
+There should be good numbers of King Salmon already in the river by then.
+This river will also be open on Wednesday, May 25, and every Wednesday after the weekend openers.

 Fishing Wisdom